DexCodeSX/lua/README.md

 - Responsive layout adapts to different screen sizes
 - Special touch interactions for the minimize button
 - Easy-to-use filter menu with touch-friendly controls

+## Exploit-Specific Features

+- Compatible with Roblox exploits using loadstring
+- Fallback mechanisms for different exploit capabilities
+- Clipboard support with setclipboard or writefile fallback
+- CoreGui integration with PlayerGui fallback

 ## Code Quality